 - If the product has variants, repeat steps 4-7 for each remaining variant.

-- Complete any additional steps that your Fulfillment Success Manager has provided you.
+- Complete any additional steps that the Fulfillment Success team provides you.

 Adding special handling attributes lets Shopify know how to handle your products when they arrive at the fulfillment center.
 When adding fulfillment details, you can select the following special handling attributes: